 King had relationships with American communists, and some of his entourage were communist sympathizers.
 Attorney and entrepreneur Stanley D. Levison served King and the Southern Christian Leadership Conference as a key adviser, writer, and fundraiser.
 According to a KGB document, Levison was a secret member of the Communist Party of the USA.5 King evidently sought good relations with the Soviets.
 According to an unnamed retired CIA senior official, the KGB invited King to Toronto where, secretly filmed by the RCMP and CIA, a KGB officer handed King an envelope with a lot of cash in it.6 There is no sign that King followed the Kremlin’s line.
 While he spoke out against racial injustice and the Vietnam War, he espoused a view that African-Americans should aspire to the freedoms that America offered.
 Over time, the KGB lost confidence in him and launched a propaganda campaign to undermine him.

-Meanwhile, the story of Ray’s aliases7 better matches the KGB.
+Meanwhile, the remarkable story of Ray’s aliases7 better matches the KGB.
 As a petty criminal, Ray had used many aliases–all of them of family and friends, to make them easy to remember.
 But after escaping from prison in 1967 and finding his way to Montreal, Ray began to use the name Eric Starvo Galt, later shortened to Eric S. Galt, parallel to how the real Galt had shortened his name.
 Later he would use the names of three other Canadians.
 All, including Galt, lived in a single suburb of Toronto.
 In two cases, Ray used the aliases before he had ever been in Toronto, where he arrived after the assassination.
 In addition, three of the four men bore some physical resemblance to Ray and to each other.
 And when Eric S. Galt had surgery to shorten his pointed nose, Ray also had surgery in California to shorten his pointed nose.
 He used the Galt alias to obtain an Alabama driver’s license and other documentation.
-The CIA could have arranged all this, but it seems odd for CIA to do it in Toronto instead of the U.S. and downright difficult for FBI to do it there since FBI required special permission to operate in Canada.
+The CIA could have in theory arranged all this, if we make the very questionable assumption that CIA carried out the assassination.
+But it seems odd for CIA to do it in Toronto instead of the U.S. and downright difficult for FBI to do it there since FBI required special permission to operate in Canada.
 In contrast, it made perfect sense for the KGB to provide these aliases for Ray in Canada, where it faced less surveillance than in the U.S., using its procedures for devising Canadian false identities.
+Construed correctly, the remarkable aliases of Ray reveal the hand of the KGB.

 Kenneth J. Dillon is an historian who writes on science, medicine, and history.
 See the biosketch at About Us.
 See also his novel Rosemarie (Washington, D.C.: Scientia Press, 2021).